 - Nervous system damage

 An assessment is required if any of these substances are present and if there is a risk a worker could be exposed.
-Employers in Ontario must assess the use of these materials even if they are adequately controlled as there is potential for the worker to be exposed should the control break-down or fail.
+Employers in Ontario must assess the use of these materials even if they are adequately controlled as there is potential for the worker to be exposed if the control breaks down or fails.